syncfusion-content/angular-docs/angular/DropDownList/Functionalities.md

 ## Cascading

-This works for series of DropDownList in which items are filtered based on the previous DropDownList‘s selection.
+This works for series of Dropdown List in which items are filtered based on the previous Dropdown List‘s selection.
 Cascading is performed based on the value field and this field should be bounded with a foreign key.
-To perform cascading, specify the child DropDownList’s id in [cascadeTo](http://help.syncfusion.com/api/js/ejdropdownlist#members:cascadeto) property and use delimiter (“,”) to specify more than one child DropDownList.
+To perform cascading, specify the child Dropdown List’s id in [cascadeTo](http://help.syncfusion.com/api/js/ejdropdownlist#members:cascadeto) property and use delimiter (“,”) to specify more than one child DropdownL ist.

-Configuring the data items for cascading to the series of DropDownList is demonstrated below
+Configuring the data items for cascading to the series of Dropdown List is demonstrated below

 {% highlight html %}